 Most recently in Illinois, a three year old named Ela was subjected to numerous cameras and film crews while her parents debated whether or not their daughter, who was enrolled in a Jewish religious school and being raised Jewish, should have been baptized in the Catholic faith by her father – who had not notified his ex-wife, or advised the Priest, that Ela was being raised as a Jew.
 At issue was also whether or not Ela’s father, during his visitation time, could continue to take her to services in the Catholic church.

 Illinois case law and the First Amendment to the U.S. Constitution demonstrate that absent a clear showing that taking a child to a church during the time the child spends with the noncustodial or nonresidential parent is, or would be, harmful to the child, the court is powerless to restrict a parent’s time with his or her child.
-So even submitting a child to a fiasco of press interference as a case became a cause célèbre, since no harm was evidenced by the child due to the deception.
+So even submitting a child to a fiasco of press interference as a case became a cause célèbre since no harm as evidenced by the child due to the deception.

 One older Illinois case discusses harm to a child as the child being subjected to two different religious doctrines.
 This philosophy appears to be abandoned at present.

-To avoid religious disputes, particularly when settling a case of mixed religion parents, more detailed language in the custody agreement will lessen the chance of a dispute arising post-divorce.
+To avoid religious disputes, particularly when settling a case of mixed religion parents, a more detailed language in the custody agreement will lessen the chance of a dispute arising post-divorce.
 The details might include:

-The above suggested clauses could be enforced under a custody agreement, even though they could not be ordered by a Judge in a trial.
+The above-suggested clauses could be enforced under a custody agreement, even though they could not be ordered by a Judge in a trial.
 Again, these are difficult issues and as always, it is the children who get caught between warring parents.